jlord/sheetsee-maps/README.md

   cluster: true, // optional
   hexcolor: '#e91e63' // optional
 }
-Sheetsee.loadMap("map")
+Sheetsee.loadMap(mapOptions)
 ```

+**Breaking Changes** The latest version of Sheetsee replaces three methods ('loadMap', 'addTileLayer', 'addMarkerLayer') with one `loadMap` which takes in an object of map options.

 #### Marker colors

 If you create a column title `hexcolor` in your spreadsheet and fill each cell with hex color codes, those will be used to color your markers.
-If you define a color in `hexcolors` in the options you pass to your map it will override colors in the spreadsheet data.
+If you define a color for `hexcolor` in the options you pass to your map it will override colors in the spreadsheet data.

 _[View Demo](http://jlord.us/sheetsee.js/demos/demo-maps.html)_
 _[Visit Site](http://jlord.us/sheetsee.js)_